cdapio/cdap/cdap-docs/application-templates/source/etl/templates/transformations/projection.rst

 .. rubric:: Properties

-**drop:** Comma separated list of fields to drop.
+**drop:** Comma-separated list of fields to drop.
 For example: 'field1,field2,field3'.

 **rename:** List of fields to rename.
-This is a comma separated list of key-value pairs, where each pair is separated by a colon and specifies the input name and the output name.
+This is a comma-separated list of key-value pairs, where each pair is separated by a colon and specifies the input and output names.

 For example: 'datestr:date,timestamp:ts' specifies that the 'datestr' field should be renamed to 'date' and the 'timestamp' field should be renamed to 'ts'.